Medabots: Medabots

-At the end of the second season, it is revealed that Victor (a medafighter for Team Kenya and Warbandit's owner) was helping Dr. Meta-evil to get medals during the tournament.
+At the end of the second season, it is revealed that Victor (a medafighter for Team Kenya and Warbandit's owner) was helping Dr. Meta-Evil to get medals during the tournament.
 During the finals, Metabee and Warbandit continue to fight, even with their partners lost and their bodies damaged.
-It is during this event that Dr. Meta-evil starts his plan using Metabee and Warbandit's medals; trapping them both in a dream.
-However, Ikki manages to get Metabee to wake up from the dream, while the other medabots, free now, help Metabee to fight against Dr. Meta-evil.
-Ikki must also stop the plans of the nefarious "RubberRobo Gang".
+It is during this event that Dr. Meta-Evil starts his plan using Metabee and Warbandit's medals; trapping them both in a dream.
+However, Ikki manages to get Metabee to wake up from the dream, while the other medabots, free now, help Metabee to fight against Dr. Meta-Evil.

 Later in the series, Medabots are found to be actually thousands of years old; remnants of an ancient civilization who called themselves Medalorians.
 The Medalorians were obsessed with war, and to become more effective warriors they fastened metal armor to themselves.
 However, their wars decimated the civilization, and the survivors coded their memories onto hexagonal pieces of metal.
 These, "Medals", cloned and mass-produced by the Medabot Corporation (a corporation founded by Dr. Aki), are the Medabot equivalent of a brain and soul.
 The original medals, referred to as rare medals, are kept in storage because of the extreme power they have.
+After Dr. Meta-Evil was defeated, Professor Hushi was revealed to have been saved from some aliens as he invites Dr. Meta-Evil with him on a space trip ultimately resulting in the disbandment of the Rubberobo Gang.